 Each customer who opts for a made to measure frame is given our full attention; they are physically measured and their requirements are discussed.
 Advice is offered based on a wealth of experience; Arthur has been very much in the thick of the racing scene for much of his life and continues to be an avid cyclist, so knows what makes a bicycle frame perform.

 Customers are offered information regarding frame tubing, lugs, drop outs and braze-ons; they can see first-hand the differences between frame component parts.
 The good range of tubing and investment cast lugs held promotes informed decisions to be made.

 Ensuring the customer is clear and content with all details is paramount to us at Caygills, including finishing colour and any decal detailing.
 We can cater for almost any finishing and decal requirement from single and multi coloured paint options to name and logo graphics.
-Although we endeavour to replicate colour schemes and Decals, it should be understood that it is not always possible due to availability of exact matches.

 All relevant information is captured on a ‘frame design sheet’ and kept for construction purposes and customer historical records.
 From the request date, delivery date is often several weeks however we will always endeavour to meet any timescales.

 Moving forward, work can now begin on frame manufacture.

 Each process is meticulously carried out; mitres are hand filed, tubes and lugs are cleaned and bead blasted and all measurements checked and re checked before any brazing occurs.
 All brazing work is predominantly carried out on a frame jig after individual tubes have been perfectly hand crafted.